samcmill/charliecloud/doc-src/ch-fromhost_desc.rst

 Bugs
 ====

-File paths may not contain newlines.
+File paths may not contain colons or newlines.

 Examples
 ========

-Place shared library :code:`/usr/lib64/libfoo.so` at path :code:`/usr/lib/libfoo.so` within the image :code:`/var/tmp/baz` and executable :code:`/bin/bar` at path :code:`/usr/bin/bar`.
+Place shared library :code:`/usr/lib64/libfoo.so` at path :code:`/usr/lib/libfoo.so` (assuming :code:`/usr/lib` is the first directory searched by the dynamic loader in the image), within the image :code:`/var/tmp/baz` and executable :code:`/bin/bar` at path :code:`/usr/bin/bar`.
 Then, create appropriate symlinks to :code:`libfoo` and update the :code:`ld.so` cache.

 ::